 Director, Sub-Saharan Africa and Europe

-Ms. Crawford has over 13 years of experience working with civil society organizations to help them make better use of information and information technology in their work.
-She has worked in over 30 countries on issues as diverse as eradicating violence against women in war, disability rights and minority civic participation.
-From 2006 to 2009 she was the Director of the Advocacy and Leadership Center at the Institute for Sustainable Communities and built a robust training and capacity building program for CSOs with a focus on collaborative advocacy and transformational leadership.
-An experienced trainer, manager and researcher, Teresa is also the co-founder of IPKO, the first post-war Internet service provider in Kosovo.
-IPKO is now a multimillion dollar company and Teresa is on the board of IPKO Foundation, the first endowed local foundation in the region.
-Teresa has a degree in politics and peace & justice studies from the University of San Francisco and a Master's degree in nonprofit management and policy from NYU.
+Teresa Crawford is an experienced development professional with 16 years of extensive experience in over 30 countries working on issues as diverse as eradicating violence against women in war, disability rights and supporting the civic participation of marginalized groups.
+Since 2009 Teresa has led the Sub Saharan Africa and Europe team at Partners for Democratic Change where she has grown Partners portfolio of programs in Africa with a focus on improving governance, engaging citizens and transforming security.
+Teresa is the lead at Partners on work engaging the security sector on reform issues including democratic governance, accountability and improving performance.
+She has trained US military and foreign military leaders on civil/military engagement and advised US AFRICOM on the development of an NGO engagement strategy.
+From 2006 to 2009 she was the Director of the Advocacy and Leadership Center at the Institute for Sustainable Communities and built a robust training and capacity building program for civil society leaders with a focus on collaborative advocacy and transformational leadership.
+Teresa launched her career in Kosovo in 1998.
+She is a co-founder of IPKO, the first post-war Internet service provider in Kosovo.
+IPKO is now a multimillion dollar company and Teresa is the managing board member of IPKO Foundation, the first endowed local foundation in the region.
+Teresa is a skilled speaker, facilitator and trainer with a particular expertise on the use of technology for outreach, engagement and mobilization.

 Director, Middle East and North Africa